DmitryMyadzelets/epicx/journal/week 43.md

 <img alt="The clamp" src="/img/2023-10-28 - iso 2.png" width=400px>

-To the given pressue we have to apply force:
+To provide the given pressue we have to apply a force:

 $`F = P \times A`$, where:
 * $`P = 0.5 MPa = 0.5 \times 10^6 N/m^2`$;